Did you know that IKEA is responsible for 75% of break ups among couples in their 20s?

 You’ll watch him go from the manly fix-it-man, ready to hammer and build you a living room to a 5 year old late for nap time, moaning and wining he wants to go home.

 At this point, his eyes have glazed over, rugs are irrelevant and he may use his last bit of strength to start speed walking past everything.
 He’ll start knocking into carts and people with his body and pushing small children out of his way by their heads, desperately keeping his focus from one arrow to the next.

 When he suddenly hits the lamps section he may become disoriented, blinded by bright lights in every direction he turns.
 You might be laughing hysterically ten yards back as he struggles to make his way through, looking like a mouse in a maze, hopelessly ping-ponging from wall to wall.

 You’ll have the opportunity to catch up when/if he reaches the pillow section….
 If things get really bad you may even find him quietly sobbing into a plastic cover or whispering to himself about the needing to get out of here.

-If you get lucky, he might politely wait for you at the beginning of the warehouse, antsy and itching to run again, but the second he sees you’re okay he’ll leave you in the dust and make a run for the restaurant past the check out lines.
+If you get lucky, he might politely wait for you at the beginning of the warehouse, antsy and itching to run again.
+But the second he sees you’re okay he’ll leave you in the dust and make a run for the food source past the check out lines.